-Since Uber left China, the US is Uber’s largest market for passengers, with India following behind.
+Since Uber left China in 2016 when Uber bought China’s rideshare giant Didi.
+Uber also got stake in the company in the deal.
+Ever since the change the US is Uber’s largest market for passengers, with India following behind.
 In 2018, it was estimated Uber in India fielded 1.5 million drivers.
 This means that between the US and India, Uber has roughly 3.5 million drivers in those two countries.

 Since Uber left China, Latin America is turning into a powerhouse for the company.
 Uber plans to expand rapidly throughout the region.
 Could Mexico overtake the US in number of drivers?
 It’s unlikely the country of Mexico could, but the Latin American region, with several large, populous and transit-friendly cities could edge out the US over time.

 When you look at the worldwide rideshare scene, one company that stands out is Didi.
 Didi has over 550 million users who use the app for their transportation needs.

 It’s available throughout Latin America, Russia, and Asia Pacific.
 There are over 10 million delivery partners and drivers on the platform.

 Didi provides over 10 billion rides per year.
 Didi was founded in China in 2012.